alexkarezin/jabref-wiki/Translating-JabRef.md

 ## Introduction

-JabRef comes with a set of translations into other languages, currently Chinese (simplified), Danish, Dutch, English, French, German, Indonesian, Italian, Japanese, Norwegian, Persian, Portuguese (Brazil), Russian, Spanish, Swedish, Turkish and Vietnamese.
+JabRef comes with a set of translations into different languages, currently Chinese (simplified), Danish, Dutch, English, French, German, Indonesian, Italian, Japanese, Norwegian, Persian, Portuguese (Brazil), Russian, Spanish, Swedish, Turkish and Vietnamese.
 Adding a new language involves adding a new set of translation files - so-called property files.
 These are text files containing one text entry per line.